nlfiedler/inugami/README.md

 ## TODO

-* Support UUID version 1
+* Add richer tests for UUID version 1
-* Support UUID version 3
-* Support UUID version 5
 * Document with examples